sveltejs/discord-bot/README.md

     -   `/thread archive` Archive an active thread without marking it as solved.
     -   `/thread reopen` Reopen a thread that's been accidentally marked as solved.

--   Stats: _Currently disabled_ commands which let you see how many cookies‡ a user has and the server leaderboard. internet points for solving threads, not the evil tracking ones
+-   Stats: _Currently disabled_ commands which let you see how many cookies‡ a user has and the server leaderboard.
-<small style="margin-inline-start: 4ch;">‡ internet points for solving threads, not the evil tracking ones</small>
+<span style="margin-inline-start: 4ch; font-size: 0.8em;">‡ internet points for solving threads, not the evil tracking ones</small>

 # Stack